• Skip to main content

 Baby teeth fall out because their root finally gets too short to anchor them.

-- As osteoclasts resorb these tissues (dissolve them away), a baby tooth becomes ever shorter.
-(This process also forms a pathway that the emerging tooth tends to follow.)
+1. As osteoclasts resorb (dissolve away) the deciduous tooth’s tissues, its roots become shorter and shorter.
+(This process also creates a pathway of least resistance that the emerging tooth tends to follow.)

-- Finally, a point is reached where what’s left of the deciduous tooth is no longer substantial enough to keep it anchored, and it is easily dislodged.
+2. Finally, a point is reached where what’s left of the baby tooth is no longer substantial enough to keep it anchored, and it is easily dislodged.
 (Hello Tooth Fairy.)

 What should you do if your child’s baby teeth don’t come in or fall out on schedule?